Yumikat/js-tutorial/README.md

 5. Add an event listener that will apply the random number to the refresh:  when a player hits refresh, both dice should change to a new, random side image (it should roll a random number and display the image of die with the same number).

-6. Apply that to both players' dice.

-7. Change the text in the h1 element to reflect a winner (highest roll), or draw if the rolls are the same.
-Add the flag image to the winner's side of the screen.
-You can use an emoji for this, and it doesn't even have to be a flag! 🚩  Use any emoji you want to.
+7. Change the text in the h1 element to reflect a winner (highest roll) (something like, "Player 1 wins!"), or "draw" if the rolls are the same.
+Add the flag emoji to the winner's side of the screen.
+You can use an emoji for this, and it doesn't even have to be a flag! 🚩  Use any emoji you want to. 🦄 🍩 💥

 8. Feel free to add a footer with a message on it.